M0rganeDev/nix-config/readme.md

 ```
 git clone git@github.com:M0rganeDev/nix-config.git /etc/nixos
-sudo nixos-rebuild switch
 ```

 note: this config is very personal to me and likely wont work on your machine without editing hardware-configuration.nix.

 # Features

->I3 installed with polybar (todo : move my polybar config to home-manager)
+>I3 installed with polybar

 >vim ready to be used for Java, C and C++

->zsh ready to be used
+>zsh and fish ready to be used

 >kitty set up